sbormann/ioBroker.iqontrol/README.md

 ## You need...
 * Nodejs 8 or higher
-* socket.IO has to be set to 'integrated' and 'Force Web-Sockets' has to be disabled in web-adapter
+* Web-Adapter with one instance running the same protocol (http or https) as the admin-adapter, socket.IO set to 'integrated' and 'Force Web-Sockets' disabled
+    * It this stands in conflict to other adapters, simply add another instance with the above settings. iQontrol will search the besst fitting web-adapter-instance and use it for communication.

 ## How to use